Mossad: Iran

-In 2018 the Mossad infiltrated into Iran's secret nuclear archive in Tehran and smuggled over 100,000 documents and computer files to Israel.
+In 2018, Mossad agents infiltrated Iran's secret nuclear archive in Tehran and smuggled over 100,000 documents and computer files to Israel.
 The documents and files showed that the Iranian AMAD Project aimed to develop nuclear weapons.
 Israel shared the information with its allies, including European countries and the United States.

+In 2024, former Iranian President Mahmoud Ahmadinejad revealed that Iran's intelligence service had established a unit to counter Mossad operations, only for its leader to have been exposed as a Mossad agent in 2021.
+He also claimed that around 20 Iranian operatives had been acting as double agents, supplying intelligence to Israel.

 Iraq

 Assistance in the defection and rescuing of the family of Munir Redfa, an Iraqi pilot who defected and flew his MiG-21 to Israel in 1966: "Operation Diamond".
 Redfa's entire family was also successfully smuggled from Iraq to Israel.
 Previously unknown information about the MiG-21 was subsequently shared with the United States.

 Operation Sphinx – Between 1978 and 1981, obtained highly sensitive information about Iraq's Osirak nuclear reactor by recruiting an Iraqi nuclear scientist in France.

 Operation Bramble Bush II – In the 1990s, Mossad began scouting locations in Iraq where Saddam Hussein could be ambushed by Sayeret Matkal commandos inserted into Iraq from Jordan.
 The mission was called off due to Operation Desert Fox and the ongoing Israeli-Arab peace process.